• Great news!

-National Highways wanted their 'Grey' bypass at Arundel to be the first step in a major new route wrecking Sussex environment and communities.
-On 9th March 2023, Secretary of State Mark Harper sent them back to the drawing board to give better consideration to people and the environment - and, implicitly, to wasting less money.
-This delay to the next schemes period, 2025-2030, is a first step in the right direction - cancellation.
-National Highways should now revisit the Arundel Alternative - and Government should invest a large part of the hundreds of millions saved, in sustainable transport.
+National Highways wanted their 'Grey' bypass at Arundel to be the first step in what would be a major new route wrecking Sussex environment and communities.
+On 9th March 2023, Secretary of State Mark Harper sent them back to the drawing board to give better consideration to people and the environment - and, implicitly, to waste less money.
+This delay to the next schemes period, 2025-2030, was a first step in the right direction.
+National Highways should now accept the scheme's cancellation and, with removal of the Preferred Route from planning protection, revisit the Arundel Alternative .
+Government should also invest a large part of the hundreds of millions saved, in sustainable transport.

 Consultations Feedback